toddaustin07/phonepresence/README.md

 # phonetrack application

 This Python script uses a technique, borrowed from here => https://github.com/mudape/iphonedetect, to track presence of iPhones on the home network.
-On a periodic basis (every 12 seconds, for example) it sends a UDP message to port 5353 (mDNS) of the phone's IP address to try and force the mobile phone to renew its existance on local network tables.
-The application then examines the local ARP table to see if the phone's ip address is present.
+On a periodic basis (every 12 seconds, for example) it sends a UDP message to port 5353 (mDNS) of the mobile phone's IP address to try and force the phone to renew its existance on local network address tables.
+The script then examines the local ARP table (via IP commands) to see if the phone's ip address is included.
 If it is, it is presumed present.
-If it is not, a number of retries are attempted (e.g. 10) before declaring the phone not present.
+If it is not, a number of subsequent retries are attempted (e.g. 5-10) before declaring the phone not present.

 ## Known Issues
 With the latest iOS (version 15), this technique has proven unreliable.
-A large number of retries is required to ensure false not-present states are not reported, which can take up to 2 minutes.
-Worse, upon arrival of an iPhone that is asleep, detection may not occur until the iPhone is woken up by the user.
+A large number of retries (perhaps 10) is required to ensure false away-states are not reported, which can take up to 2 minutes or more.
+More critically, upon arrival of an iPhone that is asleep, detection may not occur until the iPhone is woken up by the user.

-The above is my personal experience running this test app on a Raspberry Pi 4 with Raspbian OS (Linux kernal 5.10.17-v7l+) and with iPhone 12s with iOS 15.1.1
+The above is *my* personal experience running this test app on a Raspberry Pi 4 with Raspbian OS (Linux kernal 5.10.17-v7l+) and with iPhone 12s with iOS 15.1.1.
+However, others should try this to see if their results are similar.

 ## Try it yourself